chris-milan/Burger/README.md

 ![FriendFinder Survey](https://raw.githubusercontent.com/chris-milan/Main-Portfolio/master/assets/images/le-burger-example-4.png)

 The application then allows the user to devour whichever _Fresh Burger_ they like.
-This, pushes the burger to the _Devoured Burger_ list.
-Here, they can delete whichever _Devoured Burger_ they like.
+This pushes the burger to the _Devoured Burger_ list.
+Then, they can delete whichever _Devoured Burger_ they like.